merrillm1/OMSCS_Computational_Analytics_EC_Project/README.md

 ## Results

-The aim of this challenge is to predict the factors that contribute most to user adoption.
+The aim of this project is to predict the factors that contribute most to user adoption.
 User adoption here is defined as a user who has logged in at least three times within *any* 7 day period.
 Factors here include the following:

     - name:  the  user's  name
     - object_id:   the  user's  id